 Page size: 8.5 x 11

 Margins: 1″ margins at the top, bottom, and both sides.
-Page numbers and an identfier may be within the 1″ margin.
+Page numbers and an identifier may be within the 1″ margin.

 Font: 11 point or larger.